-A Sand Cat is a small cat.
-It is a wild cat species of the family Felidae.
-Domestic cats also belong to the same species, and some confuse the Sand cat with being a normal cat.
-The African wild cat, European wild cat, Chinese mountain cat also belong to the same Felis genus.
+A sand cat is a small cat.
+It is a wild cat species of the family Felidae, the same as domestic cats which they are sometimes confused with The African wild cat, European wild cat, and Chinese mountain cat also belong to the same Felis genus.

-The Sand Cats are solitary animals, except during mating, they prefer to sustain themselves alone.
-Even if they bury themselves in sand digs, they take turns to stay inside the sand burrows.
+The sand cats are solitary animals, Except during mating, they prefer to sustain themselves alone.
+Even if they bury themselves in sand digs, they take turns staying inside the sand burrows.

 The lifespan of these wild cats is recorded to be 13 years.

-The Sand cat's breeding seasons differ in different locations.
-In the Sahara Desert, the reproductive season is from January to April, April in Turkmenistan, and from October to September in Pakistan.
-These Sand cats make loud mating calls which sound more like barking.
-This Sand cat bark can be heard from long distances.
-The gestation period of female Sand cats is 59-63 days post which they give birth to two to eight kittens, of which only three to four survive.
+The sand cat's breeding seasons differ in different locations.
+In the Sahara Desert, the reproductive season is from January to April, April in Turkmenistan, and from September to October in Pakistan.
+These sand cats make loud mating calls that sound more like barking.
+This sand cat bark can be heard from long distances.
+The gestation period of female sand cats is 59-63 days post which they give birth to two to eight kittens, of which only three to four survive.
 Post-birth the kittens need parental care for six to eight months before they are relatively independent.

-Though the Sand Cat conservation status is presently stated as the Least Concern on the IUCN Red List, though the Sand Cat population is likely to be endangered.
-The major threat to the Sand Cat being endangered is habitat degeneration.
-The Arid ecosystems of deserts are most vulnerable due to human developments.
-Agriculture, grazing by farm animals, cutting down on natural vegetation habitats affects the population of Sand Cats.
-Conservation efforts are established to help distribute the population of this threatened species of Sand Dune Cat.
-Appending laws to prevent hunting of this species and reservation of several native habitats within the Middle East and Africa are a few steps taken to preserve the population of Sand Cats.
-Further studies and research are planned to better understand Sand Cat's population distribution.
+Though the sand cat conservation status is presently stated as Least Concern on the IUCN Red List, the sand cat population is likely to be endangered.
+The major threat to the sand cat is habitat degeneration.
+The arid ecosystems of deserts are most vulnerable due to human developments.
+Agriculture, grazing by farm animals, cutting down on natural vegetation habitats affects the population of sand cats.
+Conservation efforts are established to help distribute the population of this threatened species of sand dune cat.
+Appending laws to prevent hunting of this species and reservation of several native habitats within the Middle East and Africa are a few steps taken to preserve the population of sand cats.
+Further studies and research are planned to better understand sand cat's population distribution.